TheAgns/ExamProjectDataScience/README.md

 The project consists of the following components:
 - Data Scraping: We utilized web scraping techniques to collect reviews from Trustpilot for Postnord, FedEx, and UPS.
 The code for data scraping is implemented using a suitable web scraping package, BeautifulSoup, and customized to extract the necessary information.
-- Preprocessing: The raw text data obtained from the scraping process is preprocessed to remove noise, such as HTML tags, punctuation, and stopwords.
-This step also involves tokenization, stemming, and other text normalization techniques.
+- Preprocessing: The raw text data obtained from the scraping process is preprocessed to remove punctuation and stopwords.
+To process the data even further, we could've used techniques like stemming and lemmatization.
 - Feature Extraction: To represent text data numerically, we get embeddings from transformer-based models like BERT.
 These embeddings capture the semantic relationships between words and encode them into fixed-length vectors.
 - Model Implementation: The chosen models, BERTopic, Bayes, Dacy Sentiment, and logistic regression, were implemented using appropriate libraries (e.g., scikit-learn, transformers).
-The models were trained on labeled data to learn the sentiment patterns and classify reviews into sentiment categories.
+Bayes and Logistic Regression were trained on labeled data to learn the sentiment patterns and classify reviews into sentiment categories.
+Dacy was pretrained and we tested it on the labeled data to evaluate its accuracy.
 - Model Evaluation: To assess the performance of the sentiment analysis models, we employed appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
-Cross-validation and/or train-test splits were used to ensure reliable performance estimation.
+We used train-test splits to evaluate the accuracy of the predictions on unknown data to ensure reliable performance.

 # Step 3